Kate Daniels (book series): Magic Strikes

 Kate's werewolf friend Derek is in a coma after a brutal attack; the healing magic of his shift has not kicked in.
 Jim, the Pack's security chief, had assigned him a forbidden mission: infiltrate the Midnight Games, an underground gladiatorial tournament.
 He and his crew are in hiding from Curran because participation is illegal.

 Kate discovers that Derek was attacked by the Reapers, a team in the games who are rakshasas, shape-shifting demons.
 They prevent their shift to maintain their cover as humans via stolen shards of the Wolf Diamond, the top prize in the Games.
 Shards are found in Derek and removed; he recovers.
 Recognizing the threat of the stone to the Pack, Kate and Jim's crew form a team to enter the Games.
 Enraged, Curran finds them and, shocking them all, joins their team.

-They make it to the last round of the Games against the Reapers, who now have an unbeatable weapon: a sword made by the sorceror Roland, who is secretly Kate's father, given to them by Hugh D'Ambray, Roland's warlord.
+They make it to the last round of the Games against the Reapers, who now have an unbeatable weapon: a sword made by the sorcerer Roland, who is secretly Kate's father, given to them by Hugh D'Ambray, Roland's warlord.
 The sword can only be destroyed by their shared blood, so Kate sacrifices herself on it, realizing that she is revealing her identity to Hugh.
 Recognizing they've lost, the Reapers escape with Kate, demanding the Wolf Diamond as they go.
 Curran and the Pack track them, rescuing Kate and recovering the stone.
 After she recovers, Kate and Curran arrange a dinner date.